 - This is a rather high-end telescope that is designed to provide a rich star-gazing experience.
 It has built-in software that provides you with useful information about what you’re looking at.

-- The telescope has a built-in GPS that allows the telescope to find objects in the sky.
+- The telescope has a built-in GPS that allows the telescope to find objects in the night sky.